ausgerechnet/cwb-cads/roadmap.md

 # Frontend

-## parameters

-collocation parameters (*window size*, *context break*, *secondary*, *sort by*, *sort order*) should be separated from concordance parameters (*sort by offset*, *sort order*, *primary*). note that collocation parameters are always also considered in concordancing.

-filter item (and filter discourseme) should be accessible via clicking. this should directly filter concordance lines and provide the option to start a "secondary" collocation analysis.

-## concordance KWIC view
+## Bugfixes

-doesn't show MWUs as keywords, only first token
+- [ ] concordance KWIC view doesn't show MWUs as keywords, only first token

-## concordance filtering and sorting

-sorting doesn't work as expected [backend issue?
-(MMDA submodule problem?)]
+- [ ] concordance sorting doesn't work as expected

-## collocation items
+- [ ] I think there's a general confusion between the items in the discourseme description (which are CQP queries, or p/surface pairs) and the items on the (unigram) breakdown -- which should be highlighted in the semantic map.

-after selecting a corpus and a focus discourseme, the frontend asks for collocation analyses via
+- [ ] collocation items: after selecting a corpus and a focus discourseme, the frontend asks for collocation analyses via `GET /mmda/constellation/<constellation_id>/description/<description_id>/collocation/`, but then does not use `GET /mmda/constellation/<constellation_id>/description/<description_id>/collocation/<id>/items` but `GET /collocation/<id>/items` instead. this endpoint does return the same items, but no discourseme scores (or coordinates).

-    GET /mmda/constellation/<constellation_id>/description/<description_id>/collocation/

-but then does not use

-    GET /mmda/constellation/<constellation_id>/description/<description_id>/collocation/<id>/items

-but

-    GET /collocation/<id>/items

-instead. this endpoint does return the same items, but no discourseme scores (or coordinates).

-- REPRODUCIBLE EXAMPLE on server

-## discourseme visualisation
+## Features

+- [ ] semantic map: mini map
-discourseme names should be visualised in the semantic map. the correct endpoint (see above) returns corresponding coordinates. when selecting a discourseme by clicking on it, their individual items should be displayed on the side.
+- [ ] semantic map: discourseme names should be visualised in the semantic map. the correct endpoint (see above) returns corresponding coordinates. when selecting a discourseme by clicking on it, their individual items should be displayed on the side.

-mini map

-BACKEND:
-- norm [-1, 1]
-- indicate relevance (relevant, irrelevant; w/o negative evidence → take out completely)

-## discourseme items

-I think there's a general confusion between the items in the discourseme description (which are CQP queries, or p/surface pairs) and the items on the (unigram) breakdown -- which should be highlighted in the semantic map.

-- remove items of FOCUS DISCOURSEME

-## semantic map interaction

-moving items (and discoursemes) on the map should be possible.
+- [ ] semantic map: moving items (and discoursemes) on the map should be possible.

-filtering concordance lines via selecting an item or a discourseme should be possible via clicking (as above).
+- [ ] semantic map: filtering concordance lines via selecting an item or a discourseme should be possible via clicking (as above).

-there should be the possibility to hide items that belong to the unigram breakdown of a discourseme (especially the focus discourseme).
+- [ ] semantic map: there should be the possibility to hide items that belong to the unigram breakdown of a discourseme (especially the focus discourseme).

-## scaling

-sigmoid / tangens scaling vs. linear scaling

-probably best handled in backend
+- [ ] constellation view: collocation parameters (*window size*, *context break*, *secondary*, *sort by*, *sort order*) should be separated from concordance parameters (*sort by offset*, *sort order*, *primary*). note that collocation parameters are always also considered in concordancing.
+- [ ] constellation view: filter item (and filter discourseme) should be accessible via clicking. this should directly filter concordance lines and provide the option to start a "secondary" collocation analysis.

+# Misc

+- [ ] overlapping segmentation annotation (LaTeX / Quarto)
+- [ ] update manuals

 ## Backend

-- [ ] update manuals

-### Features
+### Major features
 - [x] query
 - [x] breakdown
 - [x] concordance